 Making life better for people in poverty

-Our community Hub in Coatbridge welcomes locals and people from further afield daily.
-Through various programmes for children and adults, we give people a warm and safe place to relax and get a hot meal or cuppa.
-We also have ipads to browse online or do essential life admin, games and movies for kids, and books for all.
+Through various community programmes for children and adults, we give people a warm and safe place to relax a meal or cuppa.
+These sessions also support community and connection, which is essential for people’s health and wellbeing.

 Hot